 1821(25th of Nisan, 5581): Hungarian historian and poet Solomon Löwisohn passed away today.

 1822: Birthdate of U.S. Grant, “savior of the Union” and President of the United States.
 Grant did issue the infamous Order #10.
-But at the same time, he had Jewish political allies and was a voluntary contributor to the building for Adas Israel, the famous Conservative congregation in Washington, D.C.
+But at the same time, he had Jewish political allies, was a voluntary contributor to the building for Adas Israel, the famous congregation in Washington, D.C. the dedication of which he attended.
 A majority of Jews supported Grant’s election as President and this eulogy by Felix Adler adds additional proof to the fact that Grant’s Jewish contemporaries did not view him as an anti-Semite.

 1826(20th of Nisan, 5586): Sixth Day of Pesach

 1826(20th of Nisan, 5586): Seventy-one year old Austrian rabbi and author Eleazar ben David Fleckeles, author of “Olat Hodesh” passed away today in his hometown of Prague.